mrbmc/mrbmc.github.io/src/_includes/_leadership.md

 ## Design Leadership Philopsophy

-> A design leader is both a functional expert, *and* a human leader, who can give the business a competitive advantage by design.{.blockquote}
+> A design leader is both a functional expert, *and* a human leader, who can give the business a competitive advantage by design.

 A good leader has a clarity of purpose and can rally others toward that cause.
 I believe it is a privilege to lead because it means other people are investing their time & expertise in your purpose.